bianconif/CenOTAPH/README.md

 ## CenOTAPH: COlour and Texture Analysis toolbox for PytHon

 ## Note
-The toolbox is not ready for production and is subject to frequent changes.
+The toolbox is not ready for production and is subject to frequent changes (please see also Disclaimer below).

 ## Dependencies
 _Under construction_